FabianPonce/docker-route53-presence/README.md

   -h, --help  show this help message and exit
   --ttl TTL   ttl in seconds, default 600
-  --local     use local IP instead of public
+  --local     use local IP instead of public --container get the IP of the container running in AWSVPC mode
 ```

 ## Example Usage